microsoft/vscode-docs/docs/containers/app-service.md

     ![Build image output](images/app-service/terminal-output-build-image.png)

-## Push the image to container registry
+## Push the image to a container registry

 Before deploying the image to an App Service, the image must be uploaded to a container registry.
 The image can be uploaded to either [Azure Container Registry (ACR)](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-portal) or [Docker Hub](https://hub.docker.com/).

-1. Open the Docker view and select 'Connect Registry...' icon under Registries group and follow the prompt.
+1. Open the Docker view and select **Connect Registry...** icon under **Registries** group and follow the prompt.
 Choose the provider (Azure or Docker Hub) and provide the credential to connect to the registry.

     ![Connect to Registry](images/app-service/explorer-connect-registry.png)